0xIslamTaha/agent-python-nosetests/README.md

 `--rp-launch-description` to change description of a launch

+`--rp-logging-level` to change the logging level (same as --logging-level in nose)

-`--ignore-loggers` tto ignore external loggers and not send them in report portal.
+`--ignore-loggers` to ignore external loggers and not send them in report portal.
 Specify which statements to filter.
 If the output is too verbose, use this option to filter out needless output.

 Example: